kmesh-net/kmesh/README.md

 The Kmesh user space components are licensed under the [Apache License, Version 2.0](./LICENSE).
-The BPF code templates and ko(kernel module) are dual-licensed under the [General Public License, Version 2.0 (only)](./bpf/LICENSE.GPL-2.0) and the [2-Clause BSD License](./bpf/LICENSE.GPL-2.0) (you can use the terms of either license, at your option).
+The BPF code templates, ko(kernel module) and mesh data accelerate are dual-licensed under the [General Public License, Version 2.0 (only)](./bpf/LICENSE.GPL-2.0) and the [2-Clause BSD License](./bpf/LICENSE.GPL-2.0) (you can use the terms of either license, at your option).